-Drupal + Ubercart vs Oscommerce vs Magento
+Drupal + Ubercart Vs. Oscommerce Vs. Magento

 I have been asked this question a couple of times.
-With so many options in open-source world for e-commerce stores, clients are often thinking which open-source solution to choose for their online shop.
-Its crucial what you choose because depending on your project requirements, one system may serve the purpose better then the other.
+With so many options in the open-source world for e-commerce stores, clients are often thinking about which open-source solution to choose for their online shop.
+It's crucial what you choose because depending on your project requirements, one system may serve the purpose better than the other.
 Choosing the wrong system might land you into trouble with huge custom development costs or deciding to build from scratch using another system later.
-I will try to compare the three to help you get better idea of what each system has to offer.
+I will try to compare the three to help you get a better idea of what each system has to offer.

-Now lets focus on open-source e-commerce giants, magento and oscommerce.
-Oscommerce was definitely the top choice for many stores for so many years with a large number of modules and strong core framework enhanced and stabilized over a number of year.
-Mangento is new player in the market and has overtaken oscommerce as a top choice for new online stores.
-I read this transcript of magento’s creator interview here and found out that his agency was using oscommerce for a number of years before they decided to write down their own e-commerce framework.
+Now, let's focus on open-source e-commerce giants, Magento and OSCommerce.
+Oscommerce was the top choice for many stores for so many years with a large number of modules and a strong core framework enhanced and stabilized over several years.
+Magento is a new player in the market and has overtaken OSCommerce as a top choice for new online stores.
+I read this transcript of Magento’s creator interview here and found out that his agency was using OSCommerce for several years before they decided to write down their e-commerce framework.

 It was the process of evolution of the internet that brought online shopping to a stage where OSCommerce couldn’t be enhanced more and a new e-commerce framework was needed.
 Oscommerce was there when SEO and tableless structures were not important and community-developed modules with time to fulfill their needs.
 Having a solid experience with OSCommerce and knowing its limitations, Magento was developed.

 You can check the detailed feature list here.